-Components of an embedded system
+Components of an Embedded System

 Essentially an embedded system is a miniaturized computer.
 The following block diagram depicts a typical embedded system.